gas meters can measure CCF MCF and Therms

 The therm is the industry standard used by almost all natural gas providers across the country.

-Within your natural gas utility market, all natural gas suppliers will show their price the same way.
-All suppliers will sell either therms, CCFs or MCFs.
+Within your natural gas utility market, all natural gas suppliers will show their price the same way, whether therms, CCFs or MCFs.
 That makes it easy to compare natural gas rates across gas companies.

 How to Convert Between Units of Gas